mmoreram/BaseBundle/README.md

 class and add them all.
 Take a look at the main library documentation to learn a bit more about how to work with dependencies in your Kernel.

-> If you use the *BaseBundle* class, you should need to add this
-> *mmoreram/symfony-bundle-dependencies* dependency in your project composer
-> file.
-I strongly recommend to start using this package in all your Symfony
-> projects.

 ### Extension declaration

 First of all, your extension will be loaded by magic.
 What does it mean?
 Well,